 the osmosis between them is directed by an invisible discourse-master/mistress,

-who stands for the intellectual imagination.
+who stands for the intellectual imagination.4.
+CONCEPTUAL.

 The speaker resorts to many incompatible models of existence even within the same poem.